stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 ## Summary 2025: Quantum

-FIXME:bitschmidty intro / non-consensus coverage

-{:#quantumforks}
-- **Quantum mitigation consensus proposals**: With the increase in attention on the potential for a future quantum computer to weaken or break the Elliptic Curve Discrete Logarithm (ECDL) hardness assumption that Bitcoin relies on to prove the ownership of coins, quite a few proposals were put forward to mitigate the impact of such a development.
+  With the increased attention on the potential for a future [quantum][topic quantum resistance] computer to weaken or break the Elliptic Curve Discrete Logarithm (ECDL) hardness assumption that Bitcoin relies on to prove the ownership of coins, several conversations and proposals were put forward throughout the year to discuss and mitigate the impact of such a development.

+  Clara Shikhelman and Anthony Milton [published][news357 quantum report] a paper covering the impacts of quantum computing on Bitcoin and outlining potential mitigation strategies.

+  [BIP360][] was [updated][news bip360 update] and received its BIP
+  number.
+The updated proposal is now referred to as P2TRH (pay to taproot hash) instead of the earlier name P2QRH (pay to quantum resistant hash), reflecting its reduced scope and increased generality.
+This proposal has garnered support both as a first step toward quantum hardening Bitcoin and an optimization for taproot use cases that do not require an internal key.
+[Research][news365 quantum taproot] later in the year confirmed the security of these taproot commitments against manipulation by quantum computers.

+  Jesse Posner [highlighted existing research][news364 quantum primatives] that indicates existing Bitcoin primitives like HD wallets, [silent payments][topic silent payments], key aggregation, and [threshold signatures][topic threshold signature] could be compatible with some of the commonly referenced quantum-resistant signature algorithms.

+  Augustin Cruz [proposed][news qr cruz] a BIP to destroy quantum vulnerable coins.
+Subsequently, Jameson Lopp [started a discussion][news qr lopp1] of how quantum vulnerable coins should be handled, which led to several ideas ranging from letting the quantum adversary have them to destroying them.
+Lopp later [proposed][news qr lopp2] a concrete [sequence of soft forks][BIPs #1895] that Bitcoin could implement beginning long before a CRQC is developed to gradually mitigate the threat of a quantum adversary suddenly gaining access to many coins, while allowing holders time to secure their coins.

-  Two proposals ([1][news qr sha], [2][news qr cr]) were made to enable most existing coins to be secured in a way that could be recovered in the event that bitcoin disables quantum vulnerable spends at some later point.
+  Two proposals ([1][news qr sha], [2][news qr cr]) were made to enable most existing coins to be secured in a way that could be recovered in the event that Bitcoin disables quantum vulnerable spends at some later point.
-  Briefly, the theorized sequence of events is 0) Bitcoin holders ensure that their current wallets have some hashed secret required for some spend path
+  Briefly, the theorized sequence of events is 0) bitcoin holders ensure that their current wallets have some hashed secret required for some spend path
   1) a cryptographically relevant quantum computer (CRQC) is shown to be eminent, 2) Bitcoin disables elliptic curve signatures, 3) Bitcoin enables a